rseetech/html-css-interview-questions/README.md

 1. ### What is the difference between CSS and CSS3?

     Cascading Style Sheets, known as "CSS," is a Web design language that is used to control the look and feel of Web pages.
 The newest version of CSS is CSS3.

     In CSS3, we have new properties like border radius, box shadow, text shadow, multiple background images, gradient , animations, transition, transform etc.

     The main advantages of using CSS3 over any other previous versions of CSS are:

-CSS3 is less complex and easy to use as compared to the previous versions of CSS Browser support has been increased in CSS3.
+    1. CSS3 is less complex and easy to use as compared to the previous versions of CSS
+    2. Browser support has been increased in CSS3.
-New concept of modules was introduced for the first time in CSS3.
+    3. New concept of modules was introduced for the first time in CSS3.
-CSS3 supports responsive design, and can also handle media queries, whereas both the features are not supported in CSS.
+    4. CSS3 supports responsive design, and can also handle media queries, whereas both the features are not supported in CSS.
-CSS3 is much more faster then all of its previous versions.
+    5. CSS3 is much more faster then all of its previous versions.
-New colors, including support for RGBA, HSLA, HSL and gradient colors, were added in CSS3.
+    6. New colors, including support for RGBA, HSLA, HSL and gradient colors, were added in CSS3.
-CSS3 has other added features such as new combinator, new CSS selectors, new pseudo- elements and new style properties.
+    7. CSS3 has other added features such as new combinator, new CSS selectors, new pseudo- elements and new style properties.

 **[⬆ Back to Top](#table-of-contents)**